Birth date: May 27, 1923

 Military service: U.S. Army, 1943-1945, First Lieutenant

-While a student at Harvard, Redstone is recruited for a U.S. Army intelligence unit that works on cracking Japanese military codes.
-He receives two military commendations for his service.
+While a student at Harvard, Redstone was recruited for a U.S. Army intelligence unit that works on cracking Japanese military codes.
+He received two military commendations for his service.

-One of his first jobs out of law school is serving as special assistant to U.S. Attorney General Tom Clark.
+One of his first jobs out of law school was special assistant to U.S. Attorney General Tom Clark.

 He donates to causes fighting poverty and disease through the Sumner M. Redstone Charitable Foundation.